Tenas Effendy

-Teuku Nasaruddin Said Effendy, also known as Tenas Effendy is an Indonesian grammarian and historian.
-He held several symposia in Malaysia, Brunei and Singapura.
+Teuku Nasaruddin Said Effendy, also known as Tenas Effendy, was an Indonesian grammarian and historian.
+He held several symposia in Malaysia, Brunei and Singapore.
 His work is translated into Thai.
 Effendy founded the Tenas Effendy Foundation in 1979 for the preservation of Malay classical literature.

 Early life

-Tenas Effendy is the younger son of Teuku Sayed Umar Muhammad, a cadet branch of Pelalawan royal family.
-His father worked as grammarian for the Pelalawan Kingdom.
-Located in central Sumatra, which at the time was a swapraja under Dutch colonial rule.
-From early life, he studied Malay prose such as gurindam and pantun to be his father's successor.
+Tenas Effendy is the younger son of Teuku Sayed Umar Muhammad, a cadet branch of the Pelalawan royal family.
+His father worked as a grammarian for the Pelalawan Kingdom.
+The Kingdom was located in Central Sumatra, which was at the time a swapraja under Dutch colonial rule.
+From an early age, he studied Malay prose such as gurindam and pantun to be his father's successor.

 Career

 1950s–1980s

 Effendi published his first book, Ungkapan Tradisional Melayu Riau, in 1952, when he was a student in Bengkalis highschool, Riau.
 He wrote several historical books in the 1970s, such as Banjir darah di mempusun (1970), Raja Indra Pahlawan (1970), Songket Siak (1971), Hulubalang Canang (1972) and Kubu Terakhir (1973).
 Around this time, he established Tenas Effendy Foundation for the preservation of Classical Malay literature.